MorganSchmiedt/markdown/README.md

 - `onCode`: Function called when an inline code is parsed.
 - `onMultilineCode`: Function called when a multiline code is parsed.
 Second argument is the (optional) language name.
 - `onUnorderedList`: Function called when a unordered list is parsed.
-- `onOrderedList`: Function called when an Ordered list is parsed.
+- `onOrderedList`: Function called when an ordered list is parsed.
 - `onHorizontalLine`: Function called when a horizontal line is parsed.
 - `onQuote`: Function called when a quote is parsed.
 - `onFootnote`: Function called when a footnote is parsed.

-The first argument of the callback functions is always the parsed element:
+The first argument of the callbacks is always the parsed [element](#element-object):

 ```javascript
 function onXXX(element) {